-He adds, 'What are really critical issues locally are being lost to the global challenges of, say, climate change or whatever overriding issue is involved.'
+'Economic development in the region hasn't really stabilised,' argues Richard locally are being lost to the global challenges of, say, climate change or whatever overriding issue is involved.'

-For Rainer Heufers, the problems are clear; the issue is, how are we responding?
+For Rainer Heufers (executive director, Center for Indonesian Policy Studies), the problems are clear; the issue is, how are we responding?
 'We see the Chinese influence coming up.
-That's to say, efficiency goes over discourse, speed goes over depth of discussion, over inclusion.
+That's to say, efficiency goes over discourse, speed goes over depth of discussion, over inclusion.'

-'What are really critical issues locally are being lost to the global challenges of, say, climate change or whatever overriding loove to towalk add
+'What are really critical issues locally are being lost to the global challenges of, say, climate change or whatever overriding issue is involved.'